npklein/miP3/README.md

     -i: A fasta file containing proteins of interest
     -f: Text file with unwanted Pfam domains
     -o: The output file name
-    -b  Folder that contains makeblastd, blastp and rpsblast
+    -b: Folder that contains makeblastd, blastp and rpsblast
+    -e: Valid e-mail adres that is send to InterproScan server

 And the optional arguments are: